adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: August 8, 2024 (Thursday)

+Sup it's Day 4 and I'm 56% through the Foundations Course.
+I just finished the margin and padding css exercises and I'm gonna end today there, tomorrow we'll start with Flexbox and hopefully at the JavaScript section which I'm still struggling with.

+We basically started off today at the Commit Messages lesson which I reread, then did the recipes project.
+I still haven't added the styles yet for that, but I'm definitely gonna do like a big project with it when I'm almost done with the Foundations Course which I believe we can do for about a month, since we've already progressed through it 2 times, and now's the third.
+Anyways, I pretty much breezed through the CSS lessons and the exercises.
+I did kinda skip through the Chrome Dev Tools part, I'll save that for next time, I figured rather than force myself to study that part and lose momentum, I'd rather save it for another time where I'll absolutely need it.
+I did like knowing about the `CSS Overview` part of the Dev Tools.
+Now that's something that I know is immediately useful for me.

+We also spent around 4 hours today, good job again.
+Classes are coming up soon, but I hope you still remember to do these independent studies and keep logging here.
+Again, good job me.

 ### Day 3: August 7, 2024 (Wednesday)

 Yo it's Day 3 and my mom's birthday, someday I hope to give her the life she deserves.